pruthvi247/developer_quest/notes/unix_learnings/linux_essentials_for_hackers.md

 >> find / -user <username> -group <groupname> -size 33c

+>> find . -not -type f

+The -newer option in the find command searches for files that are modified after the last modification of the given file
+>> find [path] -newer [reference_file]

+To search for files that were accessed a few minutes ago, you can use the -amin argument.
+This argument will accept the number of minutes (n) and finds all the files that are accessed n minutes ago.

+>> find . -amin -30

+To search only for the empty directories, you can combine the -empty option with the -type option:
+>> find . -type d -empty

+For example, let's assume you want to search the files whose names start with the letter w.
+You can use the below command to do that:

+>> find . -regex "./w.*"

 Shells :
 > user can change the default shell that needs to be used
 > chsh -> command will help to change the default shell for a user